maxx1128/Webdev-Study-Notes/css/CustomProperties.md

   * However they can be used as part of shorthands or with `calc()`.
 * They're virtually always static.

 > I strongly recommend using preprocessors for global (static) variables.
 This not only ensures that they are always static, but it visually denotes them within the code.
-This can make CSS a whole lot more readable and easier to maintain. _(1)_
+This can make CSS a whole lot more readable and easier to maintain.

 ## Tips for Custom Properties

 ### Limit to Local Use

 Custom properties are best used for more dynamic values that change in different conditions.
 For example, we may want a slight variation on button sizes on different screen widths.
-This can be handled with a combination of custom properties and preprocessor variables _(1)_:
+This can be handled with a combination of custom properties and preprocessor variables.

 ```css
 $button-sml: 1em;